social-protocols/social-protocols.github.io/content/articles/what-is-a-social-protocol/index.md

 ## Conclusion

 When we choose to engage with an online discussion platform, we participate in its underlying social protocol.
 We agree to allocate a portion of our attention to a feed, inbox, or front page, possibly contributing content, votes, or interactions.
 Platform algorithms use our feedback to determine which content reaches other users.
-Thus, the interplay between formal algorithms and informal human behavior forms a social protocol: a dynamic set of explicit rules and implicit conventions shaping collective conversations.
+This interplay between formal algorithms and informal human behavior forms a social protocol: a dynamic set of explicit rules and implicit conventions shaping collective conversations.

-As individuals voluntarily join online communities, they collectively have the opportunity—and perhaps responsibility—to actively choose or influence the social protocols that govern attention allocation.
+As individuals voluntarily join online communities, they collectively have the opportunity to actively choose or influence the social protocols that govern attention allocation.
+By deliberately selecting and designing these protocols, communities can better achieve the outcomes they truly desire.

+When people voluntarily come together to form an online community, they have the opportunity to choose the social protocols that govern how their collective attention is allocated.
 By deliberately selecting and designing these protocols, communities can better achieve the outcomes they truly desire.

 <!--